Sparsh9990/Number-Guess-Game/README.md

 # Number Guessing Game (Python)

 A feature-rich command-line number guessing game, created as a beginner-friendly project.
+This project was created while learning Git and Python

 ## Features